BrunoGianesi/Brazil-Covid-data-RASA-Chatbot/README.md

 # Get Covid-19 info through Telegram!

-This RASA Chatbot sends you Covid-19 data of Brazil, São Paulo, São Carlos and Atibaia via [Telegram](https://telegram.org/)
+This RASA Chatbot sends you Covid-19 data of Brazil and any of it's cities via [Telegram](https://telegram.org/)

 ## Prerequisites